jperitz/jperitz.github.io/about.md

 permalink: /about/
 ---

 I am a 3rd year Computer Science major at UF with a passion for learning new tech and working on interesting projects.
-Currently seeking internships for Summer 2019.

 ### Contact me